 Motivation - How can we motivate ourselves to do this?
-Examples: \'Jane will own this and feedback at the next retrospective', or 'We'll reward ourselves with cake on Friday if we do this every day'
+Examples: 'Jane will own this and report back at the next retrospective', or 'We'll reward ourselves with cake on Friday if we do this every day'

 Ease - How can we make it easy to do?
 Example: For an action 'Start involving Simon in the stand up' a possibility could be 'Move the task board next to Simon's desk'

 Reminder - How will we remember to do this?
 Examples: 'Richard will put a reminder in Google Calendar' or 'We'll do this after the stand up each day'

 Actions do not require all of the above.
 But if there are no suggestions for any of the columns, ask the team if they really think they will do it.